afistoli/46120-PiWE/week08_final_project_intro/wind_turbine_modeling/README.md

 As a minimal, your package should be able to:
 1. Load and parse the provided turbine data

-2. Plot the provided airfoil shapes on one figure
+2. Plot the provided airfoil shapes in one figure

 3. Compute lift coefficient ($C_l$) and drag coefficient ($C_d$) as function of span position ($r$) and angle of attack ($\alpha$)